 I did a lot of googling on menstrual cramps and how to treat them naturally.
 Mainly because I firmly believe that solely taking painkiller after painkiller for a biological function that shows up every month is not the solution.

 I feel like my body deserves so much better than that and I want to give it everything it needs.
 In a perfect world that would be loads of me-time, lots of sleep, slow PMS-Yoga, healthy foods and all the snacks I fancy.
 That’s my personal period-utopia but it is not always compatible with work and, well, life.

 Running errands and keeping up the speed of my normal every day to day chores while having painful menstrual cramps is hell, I know that better than anybody so I went looking for a solution that is more than just painkillers.

 The key when you want to relieve menstrual cramps naturally lies in the following:

 -) Accept them, don’t hate your body for them and work towards relieving pain in the most gentle way.
 Like I said, I’m not a big fan of just taking a bunch of painkillers and going on with your day full power as if nothing were going on in uterus town.
-It’s basically renewing its inner tissue – that is not nothing and takes up lots of energy.
+It’s basically shedding its inner tissue – that is not nothing and takes up lots of energy.

 -) Feed your body and soul with good things.
 A huge game-changer for me was switching from tampons to a Ruby Cup.
 My cramps decreased drastically.
 And also not having to change tampons every four hours felt like giving my vagina a soul vacation.
 Also, I started to listen to my body, eat healthy and use natural products to enhance my well-being which resulted in decreasing my cramps and me being annoyed with my period.